Skip to content

 θJA=θJC+θCS+θSA\theta_{JA} = \theta_{JC} + \theta_{CS} + \theta_{SA}

-The fundamental thermal equation is:
+The fundamental equation that ties everything together is:

 TJ=TA+PD×(θJC+θCS+θSA)T_J = T_A + P_D \times (\theta_{JC} + \theta_{CS} + \theta_{SA})